Key Quote

 RAD — STAGNATE

 Don John remains characteristically static — he enacts destruction without personal change.
-His technique here is pure manipulation: he doesn't accuse directly but lets possessive pronouns do the work, knowing that Claudio's jealousy and the honour code will fill in the implications.
+His technique here is pure manipulationmanipulation — Controlling or influencing others through indirect or unfair means: he doesn't accuse directly but lets possessive pronouns do the work, knowing that Claudio's jealousy and the honour code will fill in the implications.
 The subtlety reveals Don John as a more skilled villain than he first appears.

 Key Words